2018: This is an updated version of last year’s post. Happy Thanksgiving to all my fellow fans. I wish you all a joyous and meaningful holiday season.

 Namely, don’t destroy their potting shed in a fit of rage.
 But also remember to wipe your shoes, help out with chores, and keep your feet off the furniture.

+Hard to do in an election year, but decide whether it’s worth it to engage with opposite-minded relatives.
 No doubt some members of your family support the Jacobite uprising while others are convinced it’s a doomed effort.
-Try to set differences aside and be thankful for family, even if your grandfather is a manipulative jerkwad.
+Try to set differences aside and be thankful for family, even if your grandfather and uncles are manipulative and murderous.

 Honestly, you never know what’s in that crème de menthe.